 - Usage Strategies

 Ahrefs is a complete set of organic competitive research tools available to you on a pay-as-you-go monthly subscription program.
-Your paid subscription gets you access to all 3 groups of tools offered by Ahrefs.
+Your paid subscription gets you access to all the tools offered by Ahrefs.

 - Site Explorer